michael-buschbeck/mychs-macro-magic/README.md

 | `height`          | `70`                 | write  |       | Token's height (subject to its rotation)
 | `rotation`        | `45`                 | write  |       | Token's clockwise rotation in degrees
 | *(anything else)* |                      | write  | write | Character attribute – e.g. `HP` or any custom attribute

+**Tables:** MMM exposes a special character property named `repeating` that gives you access to the contents of all tabular data in the character sheet.
+The `repeating` property contains a struct with one key for each table; each table is a list of rows; each row is a struct whose keys are the column names in the table.

+For example, if there's a table named `Weapons` with columns named `Type` and `Skill`, you could read values from this table like so:

+- `char.repeating.Weapons[0].Type` – type of the character's first weapon
+- `(char.repeating.Weapons where ...Type eq "slingshot").Skill` – character's slingshot skill (or `unknown` if not found)
+- `(char.repeating.Weapons select ...Type)` – list of all of the character's weapon types

+The `repeating` character property makes the `findattr()` function mostly redundant (but the function is still there if you want it).

 **Status markers:** The `status_`... attributes show or hide token status markers.
 Most markers – with the notable exception of the "dead" marker, that big red cross covering the entire token – also support displaying a single digit as an overlay, which can be useful for counters and the like.